 When strolling along Pier 7, you'll also see the San Francisco Belle moored across at Pier 3.
 It's perfect for a city lights cruise with dinner and cocktails.
 Brunch cruises are also available.

-Choose from stunning waterfront restaurants along The Embarcadero.
-Options include The Waterfront Restaurant (below), and Coqueta Restaurant.
+Choose from stunning waterfront restaurants along The Embarcadero, including The Waterfront Restaurant (above), and Coqueta Restaurant.

 10. Continue along the waterfront to the fabulous Exploratorium science museum.

 The Exploratorium museum is beloved by kids and adults alike, with dozens of hands-on experiments.
 It's easy to spend 4 or 5 hours here!

 Know before you go